 How to Get Tal Barahi Temple

-The temple can be accessed by boat only.
-From Phewa Ghat at the southeast corner of lakeside, you can board a boat.
+The temple can be accessed only via boat.
+From Phewa Ghat at the southeast corner of the lakeside, you can board a boat.
 The price of the boat depends upon the type of boat you are hiring.
 You can choose from a canoe or a paddling boat.
-It is walking distance from Lakeside.
+It is within walking distance from Lakeside.

 Permits and fees to enter Tal Barahi Temple